Better Me

 4. Repeat on the other side.

 In addition, topical creams or over-the-counter pain relievers like nonsteroidal anti-inflammatory drugs (NSAIDS), can help alleviate symptoms.
-Heat and massage therapy can also bring relief.
+A heating pad and massage therapy can also bring relief.

 If you wake up regularly with a stiff neck, try sleeping without a pillow or with a neck pillow.
-You might also find that your neck feels better if you sleep on your back or side rather than your stomach.
+You might also find that your neck feels better if you change your sleeping position or sleep on your back or side rather than your stomach.

 It’s essential to maintain flexibility and range of motion in your neck.
 Otherwise, you could develop stiffness in your back and have trouble reaching overhead, since the muscles in your neck stretch to your shoulders and back.